-Man with walker dies after being struck by E train in Queens
+Man with walker fatally struck by E train after falling onto tracks in Queens

-QUEENS — A man with a walker died after being struck by a train Tuesday night, officials said.
+QUEENS — A man with a walker died after being struck by a train in Queens Tuesday night, officials said.

 The 58-year-old man slipped and fell at the Roosevelt Avenue stop around 6:30 p.m., an MTA spokesperson said.
 He was hit by a Manhattan-bound E train and rushed to a local hospital where he was pronounced dead.